alain2208/speech-list/README.md

 ## Some Theory
 Some theory always needed ..but not too much
 Hereere some good pages about sound features extraction.

+A good short page about Mel bank & Mel frequencies

 [Melbank and co](http://practicalcryptography.com/miscellaneous/machine-learning/guide-mel-frequency-cepstral-coefficients-mfccs/)